tiredofit/docker-yourls/README.md

 ## Installation

-Automated builds of the image are available on [Docker Hub](https://hub.docker.com/r/tiredofit/yourls) and is the recommended method of installation.
+Automated builds of the image are available on [Docker Hub](https://hub.docker.com/r/tiredofit/yourls)

 ```bash